eshaham/israeli-bank-scrapers/README.md

 {
   startDate: Date, // the date to fetch transactions from (can't be before the minimum allowed time difference for the scraper)
-  eventsCallback: function, // can be used to receive any progress messages from the scraper }
+  eventsCallback: function, // can be used to receive any progress messages from the scraper
+  verbose: include more debug info about in the output }
 ```
 The structure of the result object is as follows: